wangzhezhe/Gorilla/README.md

 ### TODO list

+add configuration, if auto, use the hilbert, if manual, use the manual setting to split the partition for the metadata servers, the input data can be in different shape in this case

 add the example of the dynamic trigger interface (stop the simulation running?)

 add the controller part (when express every parts of the controller, use two parts, just the name and the parameters list, that all for the user interface)